 Beans, pulses, fish, eggs, meat and other proteins

 What?
-This food group includes beans, pulses (e.g. lentils), fish (cod, haddock, salmon, tuna, etc), eggs, meat (lean chicken, turkey, beef, pork, lamb etc) and other proteins (e.g. vegetarian substitutes such as soya mince).
+This food group includes beans, pulses (e.g. lentils), fish (cod, haddock, salmon, tuna, etc), eggs, meat (lean chicken, turkey, beef, pork, lamb etc) and other proteins (e.g. vegetarian substitutes such as soya mince or tofu).

 How much?
-Children should be offered two portions of meat and fish or up to three portions of vegetarian alternatives (beans, pulses, nut butters, soya mince) from this food group each day.
+Children should be offered two portions of meat and fish or up to three portions of vegetarian alternatives (beans, pulses, nut butters, soya mince or tofu) from this food group each day.
 It is important that main meals contain something from this food group.

 - Try and include one portion of oily fish into a child’s diet each week as they are good sources of omega 3 fatty acids and vitamins A and D, e.g. mackerel, salmon, sardines, pilchards and fresh tuna (tinned tuna doesn’t count as a portion of oily fish as the omega three fatty acids are removed during the canning process).
-It is recommended that boys have no more than four portions of oily fish a week and girls have no more than two portions a week as they can contain low levels of pollutants that can build up in the body4
+The NHS recommends that boys have no more than four portions of oily fish a week and girls have no more than two portions a week, as oily fish can contain low levels of pollutants that can build up in the body.

-- Meat alternatives such as soya mince, tofu and Quorn can be included into the diet
+- Meat alternatives such as soya mince, tofu and Quorn (a good source of protein but not of iron) can be included into the diet.

 Nutrients in young children’s diets

-‘Between the ages of two and five, children should gradually move towards the diet recommended for older children and adults, with less energy provided from fat, and more fibre’5.
-As with older children and adults it is important to try and limit saturated fat in a young child’s diet.
-Saturated fat can be found in butter and lard, meat, pastries, cakes and biscuits.
-Try and offer instead unsaturated fats from olive and rapeseed oils and their spreads, nut butters and oily fish.
+As with older children and adults it is important to try and limit saturated fat in a young child’s diet (found in butter and lard, meat, pastries, cakes and biscuits).
+Try and offer unsaturated fats instead (e.g., olive and rapeseed oils / spreads, nut butters, oily fish).

 Foods and drinks high in added sugars

-- Trying adding fruit (instead of sugar) to deserts like rice pudding or treats like cakes
+- Try adding fruit (instead of sugar) to deserts like rice pudding or treats like cakes.

 - Limit the amount of foods that are high in added sugars such as cakes, biscuits, sweets, chocolate and ice cream.
 Try and replace these with some healthier snacks like fruit, vegetables, plain rice cakes, toast.